ftrackhq/integrations/libs/framework-core/doc/introduction/framework/core.rst

 Client
 ------

-The :term:`Client` is the the user facing component that communicates with host through the host connection over the ftrack event system.
+The :term:`Client` is the user facing component that communicates with host through the host connection over the ftrack event system.

 Clients are categorised into the engine types, see below.